lybic/agent/README.md

 ### Use as a service

-After installing lybic-aguiagents, you can run it as a service.
+After installing lybic-guiagents, you can run it as a service.

 Main Components:
 - AgentService: High-level service interface (recommended for most users)